atroughton0/DES222_Journal/index.md

 • Group and filter entries

-• View travel history through an egaging and minimalistic interface
+• View travel history through an engaging and minimalistic interface

 • Creation of context awareness through the usage of the MapBoxes API and Media Capture API

 <strong>Pros</strong>

-Conceptually combines the core functionaliy from the reviewed existing solutions to achieve the goal seen in the Venn diagram.
+Conceptually combines the core functionality from the reviewed existing solutions to achieve the goal seen in the Venn diagram.
 Displaying daily events paired with an interactive map to show the days events in chronological order allow for a rich and immersive form or journaling unseen in traditional forms.
-The extensive amount of information avaliable to the user allows for deeper contextualisation by linking location to time to gain an understanding of how their environment and activities can influence their thoughts and feelings.
+The extensive amount of information available to the user allows for deeper contextualisation by linking location to time to gain an understanding of how their environment and activities can influence their thoughts and feelings.

 <strong>Cons</strong>

-In contrast to the benifits seen in the lightweight nature of the Hiker's Logbook application, this apps wide range of tracking and functionality may pose a threat of being overly complex and may go against the goal of achieving minimalism, preserving the authenic feel of journaling and spending less time on technology.
-Alot of consideration must be put on designing the user interface to not overwhelm and stress the user with special focus to human, cultural, and social factors.
+In contrast to the benefits seen in the lightweight nature of the Hiker's Logbook application, this apps wide range of tracking and functionality may pose a threat of being overly complex and may go against the goal of achieving minimalism, preserving the authentic feel of journaling and spending less time on technology.
+A lot of consideration must be put on designing the user interface to not overwhelm and stress the user with special focus to human, cultural, and social factors.

 #### Trek Home Page GUI ####